ansys/grantami-recordlists/doc/source/getting_started/index.rst

     <RecordListsApiClient url: http://my.server.name/mi_servicelayer>

-If you see a response from the server, you have successfully installed the RecordLists package and you can start using the RecordLists client.
-See :ref:`ref_grantami_recordlists_examples` for more examples and :ref:`ref_grantami_recordlists_api_reference` for a full description of the API.
+If you see a response from the server, you have successfully installed PyGranta RecordLists and can start using the RecordLists client.
+For more examples, see :ref:`ref_grantami_recordlists_examples`.
+For comprehensive information on the API, see :ref:`ref_grantami_recordlists_api_reference`.